 In our last quarterly review, we announced Microsoft would be ending support for TLS 1.0 and 1.1 protocols in Office 365 on October 31st, 2018.
 In preparation for this date, Microsoft had previously released the first of a three-part series on TLS guidance for Exchange and Exchange Online.
 Microsoft has since released all three parts of this series.
 While Microsoft will not block these older protocols they do intend to deprecate these older protocols in the future.
-I highly recommend acting on the information in the following articles before the 31st so you can be prepared for the upcoming changes.
+I highly recommend acting on the information in the following articles before the 31st so you can remain in a supported state.

 - Exchange Server TLS guidance: Getting Ready for TLS 1.2 – Part one acts as both an introduction and lists the minimum updates needed by both Exchange and Windows Server.
 At a minimum, it is important to get your environment to this level.

 - Exchange Server TLS guidance: Enabling TLS 1.2 and Identifying Clients Not Using It – Part two provides guidance on how to enable TLS 1.2.
 It provides guidance on the various protocols, such as HTTPS, SMTP, POP & IMAP.
 Last, it provides instruction on how to validate the version of the TLS protocol in use.

 - Exchange Server TLS guidance: Turning Off TLS 1.0/1.1 – Part three identifies how to use the registry to disable TLS 1.0 and 1.1.